Graduate with the skills and case studies you need to show your future employer you can build brands as a strategic planner.

 At the end of the account planning boot camp, students will spend an intensive week in which they will go from door-to-door and be exposed one-on-one to many advertising and design company representatives in both interview and critique sessions.
 The representatives will, at the same time, inform them of their company’s philosophy, culture and give insight into their planning department.
 Students are expected to modify their presentation from their advice and counsel.

 Tuition is $10,000 total for the 12-week program.
-Financial aid is available for US Citizens.
+Private loans are available for US Citizens.

 All students must have: